 JM: I guess everything is jumping off the script but just seeing how the crew have interpreted it has been kind of mind blowing.
 Each character looks and feels very distinctive.
 And the sets are just wonderful, they’ve created a very rich and layered world for the show.
 I’m an absolute sucker for detail and seeing the effort put into every shot has been a real joy for me.

-“Dead Still” premieres in 2020 in Ireland and on Acorn TV in the United States as an Acorn TV Original.
+“Dead Still” premieres in 2020 in Ireland and on Acorn TV in the United States in May, 2020 as an Acorn TV Original.
 Acorn TV streams world-class mysteries, dramas, and comedies from Britain and beyond.
 Also available as an add-on channel with Prime Video.

-If you enjoyed this post, be sure to see The Period Films List,with the best British, historical and costume dramas sorted by era.
-You’ll especially like the Best Period Dramas: Victorian Era list, and our list of period dramas that deal with Life After Loss.
+If you enjoyed this post, be sure to see The Period Films List, with the best British, historical and costume dramas sorted by era.
+Be sure to see the list of Period Dramas on Acorn TV in 2020.
+You’ll also like the Best Period Dramas: Victorian Era list, and our list of period dramas that deal with Life After Loss.